khegazy/Powerformer/README.md

 ### Comparison to Benchmark

 Powerformer outperforms other state-of-the-art models on standard time-series benchmarks, as shown in Table 1.
-Powerformer achieves best performance on 47 of the evaluation tasks, compared to the next best performing model [PatchTST](https://github.com/yuqinie98/PatchTST) which gets 17.
+Powerformer achieves the best performance on 47 of the evaluation tasks, compared to the next best performing model [PatchTST](https://github.com/yuqinie98/PatchTST) which gets 17.

 ![table_benchmark](images/benchmark_results.png)